 Lycopod?
 Homepage › Forums › What Is It? › Lycopod?
-Tagged: lycopod, moenkopi, Utah This topic contains 6 replies, has 3 voices, and was last updated 2 years, 9 months ago by MacKenzie Smith.
-Viewing 10 posts - 1 through 7 (of 7 total) Author Posts August 15, 2019 at 4:10 pm #58791 RICHARD LEEParticipant Found this plant imprint on a rock yesterday.
+Tagged: lycopod, moenkopi, Utah This topic has 9 replies, 3 voices, and was last updated 2 years, 9 months ago by MacKenzie Smith.
+Viewing 10 posts - 1 through 10 (of 10 total) Author Posts August 15, 2019 at 4:10 pm #58791 RICHARD LEEParticipant Found this plant imprint on a rock yesterday.
 Moenkopi formation?
 Is it a lycopod?
 You might have to zoom in to see the lattice.
 August 15, 2019 at 4:18 pm #58792 RICHARD LEEParticipant Attempt 3 to upload pic….
 Attachments:You must be logged in to view attached files.
 August 16, 2019 at 8:52 am #58812 Jennifer BauerParticipant Hi, @richard-lee, was the error you were receiving about the size of the file or the file type? @mackenzie-smith August 16, 2019 at 11:28 am #58818 MacKenzie SmithParticipant @richard-lee That would be my guess too.
 August 16, 2019 at 11:37 am #58826 RICHARD LEEParticipant Thanks guys.
 Yeah, it was the file size.
 I figured it out eventually. @MacKenzie Smith were you commenting on the file size or the lycopod?
 August 16, 2019 at 11:58 am #58829 RICHARD LEEParticipant Are lycopods common in the Moenkopi?
 This is in southern Utah, if it matters.
 August 16, 2019 at 4:41 pm #58846 RICHARD LEEParticipant Ug.
 So I assumed it was the Moenkopi because of info on a trails website, but the geological map of the Santa Clara quadrangle says it is Shinarump.
 So I guess that was the same member that I found my other specimen in, miles away.
 August 17, 2019 at 12:19 pm #58987 Jennifer BauerParticipant @richard-lee – have you played around in Macrostrat?
 It’s a cool digital geologic bedrock map: https://macrostrat.org/map/#/z=1.5/x=16/y=23/bedrock/lines/ you can move around to find what you are looking for.
 They also have an option to search for strata: https://macrostrat.org/sift/#/strat_name_concept/9342 I think @mackenzie-smith was agreeing with your ID – I do too but am less familiar with fossil flora.
 How big was your file?
 I think the size limit is 50 mb for fossil specimens but not sure about in forum posts.
 August 17, 2019 at 1:24 pm #59000 RICHARD LEEParticipant @Jennifer Bauer That’s an awesome resource, thank you!!!
 Yes, the size limit is much higher in specimens.
 August 17, 2019 at 2:36 pm #59001 MacKenzie SmithParticipant Yes, I was agreeing with the ID.
 I don’t know what’s common or not in that area, just that it would fit given the age.
-Author Posts Viewing 10 posts - 1 through 7 (of 7 total) You must be logged in to reply to this topic.
+Author Posts Viewing 10 posts - 1 through 10 (of 10 total) You must be logged in to reply to this topic.